Brazilian Americans: Population and classification

 In 2020, the Brazilian Ministry of Foreign Affairs estimated the number of Brazilian Americans to be 1,775,000, 0.53% of the US population at the time.
 However, the 2019 United States Census Bureau American Community Survey estimated that there were 499,272 Americans who would report Brazilian ancestry.
-This discrepancy can be attributed to the American Community Survey reporting on ancestry and not nationality, since many Brazilians by nationality are not ancestrally or ethnically Brazilian.
+This discrepancy can be attributed to the American Community Survey reporting on ancestry, not nationality, since many Brazilians, by national origin, are not ancestrally- or ethnically (native)-Brazilian; families with varying degrees of native ancestry and mixed bloodlines (mestiços) are not uncommon, though.

+Despite Portugal being a part of the Iberian Peninsula, and the Portuguese language being considered a romance language and a Latin-based language, like Spanish (as well as the country's significant role in the history of Spain), Brazilians are not considered a "Hispanic" ethnic group, largely due to Brazil's colonial history as a Lusophone (Portuguese-speaking) nation and not a Hispanophone, or Spanish-speaking, one.
+As such, their populations may or may not accept the term "Latino", let alone "Hispanic".
+This notion was reflected in the 1980 United States census, where only 18% of Brazilian Americans considered themselves "Hispanic".

-Brazilians are largely not considered a Hispanic ethnic group, because Brazil is not a Spanish-speaking country.
-This is reflected in the 1980 census, where only 18% of Brazilian Americans considered themselves Hispanic.
-In 1976, Congress passed the Hispanic-American Voting Rights Act which mandated the collection and analysis of data of Hispanic Americans.
-The legislation describes Hispanic Americans as being “Americans who identify themselves as being of Spanish-speaking background and trace their origin or descent from Mexico, Puerto Rico, Cuba, Central America and South America, and other Spanish-speaking countries.”
-This includes 20 Spanish-speaking nations from Latin America and Spain itself, but not Portugal or Brazil.
+In 1976, the U.S. Congress passed the Hispanic-American Voting Rights Act which mandated the collection and analysis of data on Hispanic Americans.
+The legislation describes Hispanic Americans as being "Americans who identify themselves as being of Spanish-speaking background and trace their origin or descent from Cuba, Central America, Mexico, Puerto Rico and South America, and other Spanish-speaking countries."
+This includes 20 Spanish-speaking nations from Latin America, as well as European Spain, but not Portugal or Brazil.

 Whether or not Brazilians are Latino is controversial among Brazilian Americans.
-Some attribute this to the large cultural divide between Spanish-speaking Latin America and Brazil.
-While the official United States census category of Latino includes persons of South American origin, it does not explicitly include Brazilians.
+Some attribute this to the large cultural and linguistic divide between Spanish-speaking Latin America and Portuguese-speaking Brazil.
+While the official United States census category of "Latino" includes "persons of South American origin", it does not explicitly include Brazilians, nor does it mention persons of the English-speaking nations Belize and Guyana, the Francophone territories of French Guiana and Haiti, or Suriname, which has a Dutch lingua franca.
 Other U.S. government agencies, such as the Small Business Administration and the Department of Transportation, specifically include Brazilians within their definition of Latino for purposes of awarding minority preferences by defining Latino Americans to include persons of South American ancestry or persons who have Portuguese cultural roots.